 - Players may gain a reputation after incident too.

 - Boost some stuff from dead Inn mates.
 Weapons, cash etc. Just don’t get caught.

 - Information – regarding Rodger, the horde, PLUS the operations of Roadwardens/ Witch Hunters and daemons!

 Army lists for Warhammer Fantasy Battle scenarios

 Some rough army lists for WFB gamers to use.
 Siege or Mordheim rules could also substitute.
-The GM should alter forces to suit the narrative.
+The GM should alter enemy forces to suit the narrative.

 Orcs and Goblins